bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. note::

-  - The choice of priors (setting of parameters prior to the analysis) is important for Bayesian Inferences, as they influence the computing time and the search efficiency in the parameter landscape.
+  - The choice of priors (setting of parameters prior to the analysis) is important for Bayesian Inferences, as they influence the computing time and the search efficiency in the parameter landscape
-  - However, as priors are usually unknown you can use flat priors.
+  - However, as priors are usually unknown you can use flat priors

 .. important::